alythobani/vscode-region-helper/README.md

 ### 🐇 Go to Region Boundary

-- Behaves like Vim’s `%` motion and VSCode's builtin `Go to Bracket` command, but for regions
+- Behaves like VSCode's builtin `Go to Bracket` command, but for regions
   - Jumps between boundaries of the cursor's active region, if the cursor is inside a region
   - Otherwise, jumps to the next region boundary if one exists
 - 📌 **Default keybinding**: `Alt + M`